tinglucomputer/RGMTS/README.md

 # Introduction

-This is the source code of paper "<Privacy-Preserving Multi-keyword Top-k Similarity Search Over Encrypted Data".
+This is the source code of paper "Privacy-Preserving Multi-keyword Top-k Similarity Search Over Encrypted Data".

 # How to build